Wisconsin Diminished Value Claims

-In Wisconsin, a vehicle involved in a not at fault accident may lose market value even after repairs are completed.
-When another driver is responsible for the accident, Wisconsin law allows you to pursue compensation for that loss in value from the at fault driver’s insurance company as part of your property damage claim.
-Wisconsin is considered a diminished value recovery state, meaning this right is recognized when the loss is properly supported.
+In West Virginia, a vehicle involved in a not at fault accident may lose market value even after repairs are completed.
+When another driver is responsible for the accident, West Virginia law allows you to pursue compensation for that loss in value from the at fault driver’s insurance company as part of your property damage claim.
+A West Virginia diminished value claim allows you to recover the difference between what your vehicle was worth before the accident and what it is worth after repairs.
+West Virginia recognizes diminished value claims when the loss is properly documented.

 Save Time